 - 1. At the HMC, examine the service action event log for any open service action events.
-See "Viewing serviceable events" on page 75 for details. - 2.
+See "Viewing serviceable events" on page 91 for details. - 2.
 Are there any service action events that are open?

 No: If the system attention LED is still on, use the HMC to turn off the LED.
-See "Activating and deactivating LEDs" on page 74.
+See "Activating and deactivating LEDs."
 This ends the procedure.